 Collaboration and regular meetings across various disciplines working with youth in both the public and private sector are ongoing.
-The Children's Services Coordinating Council meets monthly.
-Additionally, committees meet to address issues such as adverse childhood experiences, commercial sexual exploitation of children, placements, the Local Control and Accountability Plan, community re-entry, and gang intervention.
+Committees meet to address issues such as adverse childhood experiences, commercial sexual exploitation of children, placements, the Local Control and Accountability Plan, community re-entry, and gang intervention.